 In other writing news, my story ‘The Ways of the Flesh’ was selected for the National Flash Fiction Anthology, 2018.
 I’m very, very happy to be included in this with a great line up of writing friends.
-Also, my tiny micro, ‘Wings of Desire’ — which does, yes, reference the film directed by Wim Wenders, received a highly commended in a new micro contest judged by writer Jayne Phillips in Bending Genres magazine.
+Also, my tiny micro, ‘Wings of Desire’ — which does, yes, reference the film directed by Wim Wenders, received a highly commended in a new micro contest judged by write and editor Jayne Martin in Bending Genres magazine.
 And was fun to write.

 The evening of readings of Ad Hoc Fiction winners for Ad Hoc’s third birthday earlier this month in Bath went brilliantly with great readings and a birthday cake with a sparkler made by Diane Simmons.
 This length of micro (150 words) works very well read out loud when there are a lot of readers.
 Eleven came from around the country and Louise Mangos came from Switzerland.
 The pace and the energy was perfect.
 And many people said how much they liked the variety of fictions and how much could be said in so few words.